-Chinese Wisteria plants in 10 Litre large pots.
+Chinese Wisteria plants grown in 10 Litre Eco-loop pots.
 RHS AGM plant

 Wisterias should be planted in full sun, and if soil is chalky, some good loamy soil should be added to it.
 They are excellent for walls and pergolas and for growing into trees and may even be carefully trained into small standard trees.
 An interesting fact is that the stems wind anti-clockwise direction, unlike Japanese Wisteria that wind clockwise.

 Pruning: Large, vigorous specimens may require an annual hard pruning in late winter to keep them within bounds, and this can be followed in late summer by a second pruning that consists of shortening the leafy shoots to five or six buds.
 Pruning early in life of the plant should, however, be concentrated on forming a strong framework of primary branches.

 First introduced from a garden in Canton, China in in 1816.

 Harmful if eaten.

 Supplied: plants grown in 10 litre Eco-loop bag pots on a 5ft bamboo cane.

 Get 10% OFF with MIX & MATCH.
 Order 2 or more selected plants and receive your discount at Checkout.
 Only available at WorldGardenPlants.com